qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 **Paletted**

-This is the standard renderer for singleband files that already include a color table, where each pixel value is assigned to a certain color.
+This is the standard render option for singleband files that already include a color table, where each pixel value is assigned to a certain color.
 In that case, the palette is rendered automatically.
 If you want to change colors assigned to certain values, just double-click on the color and the :guilabel:`Select color` dialog appears.